 6. Understand when real-time communication is necessary

 Even though asynchronous communication is on the rise, real-time communication is not going away.
-Employees still need to have time when they connect with their colleagues on Zoom or Hangouts calls.
+Employees still need moments to connect directly, align quickly, and build relationships.

 There will always be situations when faster communication is necessary to resolve a burning issue.
 Here, it is all about prioritization.
-Employees and managers should have a clear understanding of when synchronous communication is a better way to get work done.
+Employees and managers should have a shared understanding of when something requires an immediate response and when it can wait.
+This balance ensures that asynchronous communication tools support productivity instead of slowing teams down.

 7. Forget about one-way communications